Worcester Warriors sign Glasgow prop Ofa Fainga'anuku

 Worcester have signed Glasgow's Tongan international prop Ofa Fainga'anuku for the 2013-14 Premiership season.

-The 30-year-old has been with Glasgow since signing in September and has played 11 times for the Scottish side.
+The 30-year-old has been with Glasgow since and has played 11 times for the Scottish side.

 The 19-and-a-half-stone loose-head, who represented Tonga in last year's Pacific Nations Cup, also had a spell with Super Rugby side Waratahs.